-On the third Monday of every month from September through April, (except December) the DuPage Art League hosts free programs, which are open to the public.
+On the third Monday of every month from September through April, (except December), the DuPage Art League hosts FREE programs, which are open to the public.
 Artists and experts connected with the arts do demonstrations, give talks, and share their secrets.
 These are fun, relaxed, and casual opportunities to mingle with fellow artists and learn something new.
-The program runs from 7:00 – 9:00 p.m. and includes refreshments.
+The program runs from 7:00 to 9:00 p.m. and includes refreshments.

 Art has always been a part of Jill's life.
 She conducts numerous classes, as well as painting parties.
 Her love of watercolors led to the discovery of alcohol inks, which have a rubbing alcohol base and produce exceptionally vivid colors.
 Join us to learn about her fascinating technique, and use the materials she provides to experiment with this fun and fascinating medium.

 The serene light of nature is portrayed by canvases of quiet beauty in William's paintings.
 After earning his degree in fine art from North Central College he worked as a graphic designer for a major corporation before becoming a full time fine artist.
 William's work attracts many corporate and private collectors.
 He says, "If my paintings add some peace and beauty to the viewer's world, then I've achieved something worthwhile."

 Julie Skoda - Painterly Pastels - Lost Edges and Finding You Color Composition

 After a lifetime of making art and a career in graphic design, Julie discovered pastels and was drawn to the immediacy and intensity of the medium.
 She is a member of the DPAL, a teacher at the LaGrange Art League, and winner of numerous awards at shows and exhibits throughout the Chicago area and beyond.